Chia-Hsuan-Lee/Chia-Hsuan-Lee.github.io/_pages/about.md

 - 08/2024: I have passed my defense and officially a PhD!
 - 03/2024: ["OrchestraLLM"](https://aclanthology.org/2024.naacl-long.79/) is accepted to NAACL 2024 main conference.
 - 11/2023: Our paper on orchestrating LLMs with a retrieval-based dynamic router, ["OrchestraLLM"](https://arxiv.org/pdf/2311.09758.pdf) is out on arxiv.
-- 07/2023: Our paper on collaborative human-LM framework for long conversation generation, ["DialGen"](https://arxiv.org/abs/2307.07047) is out on arxiv!
 - 10/2022: Our paper on in-context learning for task-oriented dialogue ["IC-DST"](https://arxiv.org/abs/2203.08568) is accepted to EMNLP2022 Findings! ["Twitter"](https://mobile.twitter.com/huyushi98/status/1529208385865797632)
 - 06/2022: Started the internship with [Ankur Bapna](https://twitter.com/ankurbpn) and [Yu Zhang](https://scholar.google.com/citations?user=EilVnKwAAAAJ&hl=en) at Google Brain Research, New York.
 - 04/2022: Our paper on pretraining multilingual long-context language models ["DOCmT5"](https://aclanthology.org/2022.findings-naacl.32/) is accepted to NAACL2022 Findings! ["Twitter"](https://twitter.com/ChiahsuanL/status/1512582119440064512)
-- 02/2022: Our [workshop](https://mia-workshop.github.io/) on Multilingual Information Access (MIA) will be held at NAACL2022 in Seattle!
-[Call for Paper](https://mia-workshop.github.io/cfp.html) and [Shared Task](https://mia-workshop.github.io/shared_task.html) are out!